 The MPK Mini MK2 is a really neat package.
 A really small and portable form factor with some nice features as well.

 As you can see in the specs, it comes with 8 MPC-style drum pads in two banks, giving you a total of 16 pads to add sounds too.

 On top of that, there are also 8 programmable knobs, the kind that goes from a minimum to a maximum.
 The only thing I wish they did differently is to have endless knobs instead.
 But that is just my preference and yours might be different.

 They replaced the usual pitch and mod wheels with a 4-way joystick.
 I think this is a clever move and definitely an improvement over the previous version which didn’t have either the joystick or regular wheels.

 It also has a dedicated button for full level on the pads, it includes an arpeggiator with tap tempo and a note repeat function.

-Overall this is a hard to beat offering from Akai and if it doesn’t lack any feature that you are specifically looking for then you can safely consider it a top pick.
+Overall this is hard to beat offering from Akai and if it doesn’t lack any feature that you are specifically looking for then you can safely consider it a top pick.

 Novation Launchkey Mini MK2

-At a first glance, the Launchkey Mini MK2 looks very similar to the Akai MPK that we’ve talked about earlier.
+At first glance, the Launchkey Mini MK2 looks very similar to the Akai MPK that we’ve talked about earlier.
 They are also similarly priced.

 But there are quite a few differences.